The Welsh Terrier breed is clever, alert, and friendly. Especially to its close family members.

 If you aren’t worried about the age your terrier is when they come home, you may also want to consider a rescue dog.

-As this breed is not hugely popular, again it may be tough to find rescue centers dedicated to them.
+As this breed is not hugely popular, it may be tough to find rescue centers for them.

 But, if you’re struggling, take a look at general terrier rescues.
 Or, speak to the rescue centers near you to let them know what you’re looking for.